mdn/content/files/en-us/web/css/css_grid_layout/basic_concepts_of_grid_layout/index.md

 ## Next steps

-In this article, we took a very quick look through the Grid Layout specification.
-Have a play with the code examples, and then move onto [the next part of this guide](/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout), where we will really start to dig into the detail of CSS Grid Layout.
+In this article, we took a very quick look at the possibilities of grid layouts.
+Explore and play with the code examples, and then move on to [the next part of this guide](/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout), where we will really start to dig into the details of CSS Grid Layout.